tsy24/tp/docs/DeveloperGuide.md

 ### ViewElderly and ViewTasks feature

-#### Implementation

 #### How `CommandResult` is changed

-As the NurseyBook has to support the display of two different lists (contacts vs task), each `CommandResult` instance has to store the information which list should be displayed to the user.
+As NurseyBook has to support the display of two different lists (contacts vs task), each `CommandResult` object will now store the information which list should be displayed to the user.

 The following class diagram shows the changes made to the `CommandResult` class.
 Each `CommandResult` has an enum that specifies the type of display.